 Another bit of strange gaming history: Gearbox got its start developing expansions for Half-Life with Valve; in 2004, Half-Life 2 and Halo 2 would release one week apart in what may have been the biggest PC vs console sequel rivalry ever.

 More than a decade later Halo is still alive on PC thanks to Halo: Custom Edition, a free expansion from Gearbox that put Bungie’s development tools in the hands of modders.
-And amazingly, 11 years after release, moving Halo CE from Gamespy to a new server browser, fixed some performance issues on modern graphics cards, and ensured the game could run at resolutions up to 4K.
+And amazingly, 11 years after release, Bungie put out a patch moving Halo CE from Gamespy to a new server browser, fixed some performance issues on modern graphics cards, and ensured the game could run at resolutions up to 4K.
 No Halo game since has had a more active PC community—but that’s not so surprising when you see what Microsoft did with the series after 2003.

 This is Halo in its earliest form, an RTS.
 It soon transitioned to being a third-person shooter.